 Submission, Peer Review, Copyright, Open Access

 Believing that rigorous peer-review and scrupulous editing are essential to forwarding exploration of our field, the VPFJ benefits from a distinguished international Editorial Board.
 Each submission is double blind peer reviewed and undergoes a careful editorial process based on the VPFJ Style Guide (downloadable here).
 Where we feel it is appropriate, we shall not hesitate to screen for plagiarism.

 We are proud to maintain the highest standards in the VPFJ and edit and select accordingly, but we do not think rigour is antithetical to civil communication and friendly council.
 Alert to the necessity of working to reduce the physical, social and economic barriers to academic participation and to fostering an environment where all persons enjoy equal respect, we are committed to Open Access and fostering new talent as well as new ideas.

-This commitment is underpinned by a clear Ethical Code which can be downloaded here.
+This commitment is underpinned by an Ethical Code which can be downloaded here.

 Authors retain their own copyright and there are no submission or processing charges.
 The cost of the DOIs is borne by the VPFA.
 We operate according the Creative Commons Attribution 4.0 International License.